 Step 5: Lower the bail and shut the wire arm.
 Exert maximum pressure to pull the wire arm down.
 Pull it as far it can go.
 Pulling the wire arm locks the line in place.
 Redo the knot if the line comes undone.
 For that, you will need to lift the bail and start over again.

 Step 6: Twist the fishing rod’s handle to figure out the bail’s direction.
-The line has to get loaded in the same direction as the one in which bail rotates.
-You need to drop the spool of new fishing line on the ground.
+Also, the line has to get loaded in the same direction as the one in which bail rotates.
+Similarly, you need to drop the spool of a new fishing line on the ground.
 Keep the label facing upwards and balance the position of the rod.